Eniii68/Template-HsH/README.md

 KOMA-Script classes and customize them with specific configurations, presets and provide commonly needed features.

-# The different classes
+## Documentation

 This project provides a set of additional classes designed for use in the Hochschule Hannover, Germany.
 They extend the well-known [KOMA-Script classes](https://ctan.org/pkg/koma-script) by adding styling and providing some additional commands.

 You can find the full documentation of all features in [src/HsH-classes.pdf](src/HsH-classes.pdf), but here is a short description of the different classes: